The Last Mile (prison rehabilitation program): History

 In 2014, The Last Mile launched its coding program, the first fully inclusive computer programming curriculum available in a US prison, in partnership with the California Prison Industry Authority.
-Code.3730 was implemented at San Quentin as a career training program with the goal of teaching students to become software engineers, improving their opportunities for self-sustaining employment when they returned home.
-It has since evolved to become The Last Mile’s Web Development program.
+TLM’s Web Development Program (also known in California as the Code.7370 Coding Program) was implemented at San Quentin State Prison as a career training program with the goal of teaching students to become software engineers, improving their opportunities for gainful employment when they returned home.
+The program has since expanded to 7 states and 16 facilities, serving justice-impacted populations in men's, women's and youth facilities.